 Larger companies use budgeting to outline the profit and cost of a project.
 For example, if the marketing team at Google wanted to host an event.
 They would need to propose a plan for the event, piecing together all of the costs, from the music and food to the venue.
 By doing this, they can work out the total cost of running the event, as well as how much profit they might generate.

 In comparison, young part-time workers, who may be studying or pursuing their dream job can also use budgeting to help them with their finances.
 Creating a personal budget plan will highlight your spending and clearly illustrate how much money you’ll have left at the end of each month.
 Saying this, it’s much easier said than done.
 Personal budgeting can easily be brushed under the table when we see a new pair shoes or spontaneously book a holiday.
 For this reason, it’s hugely important to set a realistic plan that you know you can stick to and remember to allow room for impulsive moments.

 Have you heard of the Saver Plus Program?

+The program offers low income families the opportunity to learn budgeting and saving skills.
 To be eligible you will need to have a relevant concession card to join the Saver Plus program.

+ANZ offers a hand up by matching your savings dollar for dollar up to $500!
 If you are chosen for the program you will need to make regular deposits over 10 months and attend workshops to build your budgeting skills.

+Finally, budgeting, saving and managing your money does not have to be a constant headache.
 It does take some initial time to set up direct deposits and figuring out when bills are coming etc but once the initial set up is done the budgeting part is really more of a maintenance task rather than a weekly headache.

+Being organized and committed to your budgeting is the key.
 We are all going to fall off the wagon or get an unexpected bill every now or then, but if we organize our budgeting to include some rainy day money then these situations will be a breeze!